ISU-MolPhyl/EEOB563/Lab1/git.md

 ### Creating Repositories: git init and git clone

 To get started with Git, we first need to create a Git repository.
 There are two primary ways to it: by initializing one from an existing directory, or cloning a repository that exists elsewhere.
-We will try both of them :)
+We will start with the first :)

 First, let's create a new directory in your home directory (or your preferred location):
 `mkdir -p ~/EEOB563/labs`